AzSiAz/RSSMaker/README.md

-# NovelupdatesRSS
+# MakeRSS

-Beware crappy code for personal use + bypassing cloudflare is reaaaaalllly slow^^
+Beware crappy (for now) code for personal use + bypassing cloudflare is reaaaaalllly slow^^